smandkd/Python_Earthscience/README.md

 : Calculate dur MPI

 If you see mpi_preTC.py or mpi_durTC.py, there are '#%%' in code.
-This is cell of Python and if you command 'shift+enter', then jupyter file is created.
+This is cell of Python and if you command 'shift+enter', then jupyter file will be created.
 Before you command, check python interpreter that yours conda environment is selected correctly.